-Recording System (JERS) to provide the jury with electronic access
+Recording System (JERS) to provide the jury with electronic access to the evidence in this case during their deliberations.
+The

 ORDERED that to the extent the parties raise objections in the joint pretrial statement or to the proposed substantive offense jury instructions, the parties shall state the basis for each objection and include citations to the controlling principles and legal authorities.